NorthPage/telegraf-cookbook/README.md

 This was influenced by [SimpleFinanace/chef-influxdb](https://github.com/SimpleFinance/chef-influxdb)

-*Note:* Some plugins will require other packages be installed and that is out of scope for this cookbook.  ie. `[netstat]` requires `lsof`
+*Note:* Some inputs will require other packages be installed and that is out of scope for this cookbook.  ie. `[netstat]` requires `lsof`

 ## Tested Platforms